Battle of Vientiane: Aftermath

 On 19 January 1961, as U.S. President Dwight D. Eisenhower turned over his office to the newly elected John F. Kennedy, he was influenced to brief the incoming president about the importance of Laos to the domino theory.

-Kong Le and his newly formed Forces Armee Neutraliste (Neutralist Armed Force) would succeed in withdrawing northward to the strategic Plain of Jars and capturing it, suffering only three killed and ten wounded in the process.
+Kong Le and his newly formed Neutralist Armed Forces (Forces Armées Neutralistes) would succeed in withdrawing northward to the strategic Plain of Jars and capturing it, suffering only three killed and ten wounded in the process.
 The vital road junction of Routes 7 and 13 remained in FAN custody.
 The central position of the Plain of Jars in northeastern Laos granted Kong Le effective control of the countryside from Vang Vieng to Xam Neua.
 The Royalists and their American backers were left with two possible methods of resisting FAN—air power and Hmong guerrillas.
 Operation Millpond was established to supply the air power; ten AT-6 Texans for the Royal Lao Air Force, and training for pilots to man them, would be jointly supplied by the Thais and Americans.
 Eventually, the first Thai mercenary pilots were included in this program.
 A training program for Hmong guerrillas was also established via the CIA.
 When a Thai request to the Southeast Asia Treaty Organization for intervention was declined on 27 March 1961, the Thais would begin wholesale training of Lao troops within Thailand.

 Once established on the Plain, FAN would pursue an erratic course.
 It would ally with, fight against, or coexist with, either Vietnamese or Pathet Lao through 1974.